-On August 9, 2021, the Company signed an agreement with PepsiCo, Inc. ("Pepsi") to develop, market and sell alcohol beverages.
-The term of this agreement is perpetual, with provisions to terminate within the initial 2-years for a limited number of reasons.
+On August 9, 2021, the Company signed a series of agreements with PepsiCo, Inc. ("Pepsi") to develop, market and sell alcohol beverages.
+The term of this agreement is perpetual, with provisions to terminate within the initial 2 years for a limited number of reasons.
 Under this agreement the Company is responsible for developing, manufacturing, and marketing a flavored malt beverage product under Pepsi's MTN DEW® brand.
-As part of the agreement, Pepsi provides certain proprietary ingredients and licenses the Company to use its MTN DEW® and Hard MTN DEW® trademarks in connection with manufacturing, promoting, marketing, and distributing the developed product through the Pepsi distribution network.
-The Company retains the right to distribute the developed product through its own distribution network for the on-premise channel.
-The parties began shipping beverages to customers under this agreement in early 2022.
+As part of the agreements, Pepsi provides certain proprietary ingredients and also licenses the Company the use of its MTN DEW® and Hard MTN DEW® trademarks in connection with manufacturing, promoting, marketing, and distributing the developed product through the Pepsi distribution network.
+The Company retains the right to distribute the developed product through its own distribution network for customers in the on-premise channel.